franck-benault/JavaLanguage/README.md

 ### final
 The final variable can be assigned only once.

+### enum
+It has been introduced in Java version 5.
+This is a special class regrouping several constants.

 ### var
 It has been introduced in Java version 10.
 Var is not a "Java key word" but a reserved type name.